About the Blog

 This is a blog about autism.
 The topics addressed encompass all that falls under the ASD umbrella: the neurodiversity movement and the politics of autism; gender and sexuality in the autism community; scientific progress in understanding and explaining autism; the transition to adulthood for autistic youth; diagnostic numbers and changes in the categorization of autism; the disabling and enabling traits that come with autism; how autism affects family life, friendships, romantic relationships, and workforce integration; and more.

 Contact me at any time using the form at the bottom of this page.
 Topic suggestions are welcomed, as are any messages from readers seeking advice for more specific circumstances.

 Each post is paired with a drawing or painting by me.
 If you’d like to commission an original work of art please contact me via WordPress or email.

 About the Author

 Kirsten Lindsmith is a writer, artist, consultant, and autism advocate.
 After receiving an ASD diagnosis at the age of 19, she began co-hosting the online television show Autism Talk TV and speaking at conferences and events about her experience as a young woman on the spectrum.
 Kirsten has written columns for Wrong Planet and Autism After 16, and was profiled in The New York Times.
 She is a member of the board of advisors for the Yale Child Study Center’s Initiative for Girls and Women with Autism Spectrum Disorder.
-She currently works as a therapist in partnership with Melody of Autism, and as a consultant for behavioral and sensory needs.
+In addition to her Normal Human™ office job, she works as an autism consultant developing accommodations and curriculum.

 While The Artism Spectrum does address autism issues relevant to the public sphere, it is still a personal blog, and as such it is not a forum for slander, insults, hateful debate, or harassment of any kind (no matter how much you may feel the subject deserves it!)